Better bounds for the union-closed sets conjecture using the entropy approach: Preliminaries

 \subsection{Summary of the proof}

 The idea from Sawin~\cite{Sawin22} is to sample sets twice element-wise.
 Here iteratively, one samples $A \cap [k]$ and $B \cap [k]$ for $0 \le k \le n$ based on the probability that a set in $\F$, given the intersection with $[k]$, would contain the additional element $k+1$.
-Now one can do the sampling of the element $k+1$ in a dependent way for $A$ and $B$, such that at the end, both $A$ and $B$ are uniform samples over $\F.$ Once some elements are sampled, one looses control over the conditional probabilities (the distribution) and so we assume the worst-case scenario.
-Since the worst-case scenario for the two different strategies is different, a better bound is obtained by taking a linear combination of these two different ways of sampling in $\F \cup \F.$ Since the entropy of the whole sample can be obtained by summing (conditional) entropies for every element $k \in [n]$, it is sufficient to prove the inequality for these entropies for one element.
-At that point, one gets a question purely depending on the probability distribution of random values and their expectation.
+The sampling of the element $k+1$ for $A$ and $B$ can then be done in a dependent manner, ensuring that both $A$ and $B$ are uniform samples over $\F.$ Once some elements are sampled, control over the conditional probabilities (the distribution) is lost, so we assume the worst-case scenario.
+Since the worst-case scenarios for the two different strategies differ, a better bound is obtained by taking a linear combination of these two different ways of sampling in $\F \cup \F.$ As the entropy of the whole sample can be determined by summing (conditional) entropies for every element $k \in [n]$, it is sufficient to prove the inequality for these entropies for for a single element.
+At this point, the problem reduces to a question that depends purely on the probability distribution of random variables and their expectations.

-To attack that question, we do local optimisation to find properties of an optimal distribution; redistributing the probability mass function and verifying convexity and concavity.
-As such, we reduce the problem to a simpler inequality, depending on only $4$ unknown parameters, associated with a probability distribution whose support contains at most $3$ elements.
-Finally, this finite problem is verified numerically with a computer program in a few ways, and solved more precisely for the main region corresponding to atomic probability distributions (the support contains only two elements).
+To attack that question, we perform local optimisation to find properties of an optimal distribution by redistributing the probability mass function and verifying convexity and concavity.
+As such, we reduce the problem to a simpler inequality involving only $4$ unknown parameters associated with a probability distribution whose support contains at most $3$ elements.
+Combining with the work of Yu~\cite{Yu22}, this is even further improved to two cases depending on two variables each.
+The final minimisation problems are verified numerically with a computer program in two ways, together with a plot showing that we obtain the global minimum by the proposed atomic probability distribution.